top

 Bathroom

-Thai houses don't contain oven same as western kitchens.
+Thai houses don't contain oven similar to western kitchens.
 Thai people cook with frying pans.
 In almost all kitchens there is also a rice cooker.
 Fridges are getting more and more popular.

 Thai people wear clothes ("PHA THUNG" - ผ้าถุง) to hide the body.
 Most toilets are similar to Turkish style toilets.
 There a container filled with water and a cup.
 The cup filled with water replaces the flush of water.